 It’s great to be creative, and as I mentioned above, modern resumes can include cool looking graphics and formats.

 But be aware that whatever you choose to do with your resume can and will be judged.

 Don’t go overboard with fancy fonts and colors.
 Leave out your photo, obviously.

 How much design you introduce can also be dictated by the type of job you’re pursuing.

 For example, a professional in marketing can have a bit more flexibility with design, than an R&D professional.

 Then, there are some folks who are heavy hitters in their fields and can get away with almost anything with their resumes.
 Like this gal:

 When you need a new resume, and you have very little time – what should you do?

 I recommend that job seekers not only revamp their resumes at least every one to two years but also that they seek out the support and guidance of a trained and certified resume writer.

-A professional resume writer has years of experience writing highly effective resumes and cover letters on behalf of job seekers.
-A resume writer can help with improving the content and the overall look of a resume so that it gets the attention it deserves.
+A professional writer can improve the content and the overall look of your resume so that it gets the attention it deserves.